jgkme/Add-Remote-Torrent/README.md

 **Q: I'm having trouble connecting to my client, especially with qBittorrent v4.3.0+ or ruTorrent.**
 A:
 *   **qBittorrent:** For versions 4.3.0 and newer (especially v5.1.0+), you may need to disable "CSRF Protection" in the WebUI options under the "Web UI" tab.
 Our extension needs to interact with the API in a way that can be blocked by this feature.
-*   **ruTorrent:** Ensure the "ruTorrent Relative Path" in the server settings is correct.
-It should point to the directory where ruTorrent is installed on your server (e.g., `/rutorrent`).
-Also, ensure your connection uses SSL (https) if your server requires it.
+*   **ruTorrent:** Ensure the "Server URL" field contains the full URL to your ruTorrent installation (e.g., `http://your-server.com/rutorrent` or `https://your-seedbox.com/rutorrent`).
+The "ruTorrent Relative Path" field in the server settings is deprecated and should be left blank.

 **Q: A torrent link didn't get added correctly.**
 A: Some websites use intermediate links or redirects.
 The extension tries to follow these, but it may not always succeed.
 If a link fails, try right-clicking and using the "Add Torrent to Remote WebUI" context menu option.
 If the problem persists, please open an issue on GitHub with the details.

+**Q: I'm using an old version of uTorrent (like v2.0.4) and getting a "Failed to obtain uTorrent CSRF token" error.**
+A: Very old versions of the uTorrent WebUI have a different API.
+When you configure your server in the extension's options, make sure you select **"uTorrent (Old)"** as the "Client Type".
+This uses a legacy API handler that is compatible with older clients.
+If you have selected the standard "uTorrent" client type, it will fail with a token error.

 ## Changelog
 *   **v0.3.5 (2025-08-13):**